 ERSE is in charge of regulation, supervision and sanctioning in the aforementioned sectors, from generation to supply.
-Recently, Law No. 9/2013, put into force on 28 January 2013, established the Energy Sector Sanctioning Regime, which substantially reinforced ERSE's sanctioning competences and powers.
+Recently, Law No. 9/2013, which came into force on 28 January 2013, established the Energy Sector Sanctioning Regime, which substantially reinforced ERSE's sanctioning competences and powers.
+Later, Decree-Law No. 84/2013 of 25 June revised ERSE's by-laws, completing the implementation of Directives 2009/72/EC and 2009/73/EC.

-Alongside ERSE, the General Directorate of Energy and Geology ('the DGEG'), a state-administered entity with financial independence, has the task of implementing and developing the state's policies regarding energy matters and the exploitation of geological resources.
+Alongside ERSE, the General Directorate of Energy and Geology (DGEG), a state-administered entity with financial independence, has the task of implementing and developing the state's policies regarding energy matters and the exploitation of geological resources.